quixio/quix-streams/docs/using.md

     If you don't specify a consumer group, then all messages in all streams in a topic will be processed by all replicas in the microservice deployment.

+For further information read about how [Quix Streams works with Kafka](kafka.md).

 ## Stream data formats

 There are two main formats of stream data: